janis-commerce/api-list/README.md

 This lib also exports some common filter value mappers (to use as `valueMapper` in your `availableFilters` getter) so you don't need to implement them yourself.

+> :warning: `startOfTheDayMapper` and `endOfTheDayMapper` are now deprecated.
+See [migration guide](docs/deprecations/001-start-and-end-of-day-filter-mapper).

 They are explained here with examples:

 ```js